akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 /*README*/

 /*CAUTION, do not overwrite older directory structures, when they differ from current file format.
 In the course of time file format changes.
 Folders may be added.
-Make not exsisting scene with new name, or delete current one manually before saving.
+Make not exsisting scene with new name.
 Such overwrites tend to corrupt these scenes*/

 Author here is: